 At 205 kg it feels like an Adventure bike too.

 For those who just want a Scrambler motorcycle look with a Triumph badge but don’t need full blown off road capabilities there is the new Street Scrambler.
 It comes with the smaller 900cc water cooled twin but still has more than enough power to make it a fun ride.

 I’ve sat on both the 1200cc and the Street Scrambler and the Street feels the lighter and more capable off road machine even though it’s not.

 With a price tag of £9300 it’s £2000 less than the 1200cc Scrambler and would be my choice if you were only going to be doing some occasional fire road riding which it is more than capable of handling.

 It’s rumoured that the Ducati Scrambler motorcycle range launched in 2014 saved the company from going under.
 With over 55,000 Scrambler motorcycles sold it is their most successful model and more than likely the best selling retro motorcycle to date.

 Ducati followed the Triumph formula by taking inspiration from their original single cylinder Scrambler of the 60’s and 70’s.
 It was then marketed as ‘the land of joy’ with the heritage and badge to attract the Hipsters.

 The Ducati Scrambler uses the old 800cc L-twin air cooled Monster engine although this year they have released an 1100cc version.
-There’s also a 400cc A2 licence ioption for the European market.
+There’s also a 400cc A2 licence option for the European market called the Ducati Scrambler Sixty2.

 At the last count there were 8 versions of the Ducati Scrambler but I’ve gone with the Desert Sled as it’s the only one with genuine off road capabilities.
 The suspension has more travel than the other models and the swing arm has been strengthened so it’s more than capable of some mild fire track riding (see video below).